 Learning Download: How to Grow Lemongrass

 Lemongrass originates from southern India and is an aromatic plant with a citrusy scent.
-Lemongrass is a perennial herb, which means it will come back year after year.
+It is often used in recipes to add a fresh lemon taste to meals.
+It also can be used to make essential oils, a lemongrass has medicinal uses as well by being an anti-inflammatory. lemongrass is a perennial herb, which means it will come back year after year.
 It grows in grassy clumps that can reach up to 5 feet tall.

-Planting: Plant lemongrass seeds ¼ inch deep and 1 inch apart and begin them inside up to three weeks before the last frost date.
+Plant lemongrass seeds 1/4 inch deep and 1 inch apart and begin them inside up to three weeks befor`e the last frost date.
 If planting inside, plant the lemongrass in seedling trays that can be covered so the seeds have a warm, moist environment to germinate.
 Once the seedlings appear, remove the plastic covering and transplant them outdoors to a location in full sun.